borgbase/docs.borgbase.com/faq/index.md

 ## Troubleshooting

-### All connections to a BorgBase repo fail with an error.
+### All connections to a BorgBase repo fail with an error immediately.

 If you get `Connection closed by remote host.
 Is borg working on the server?`, it is almost always a problem with SSH keys.
 Double-check the following to debug further: